Celebrate International Day of People with Disability with Inner West Council and Bus Stop Films

 - 45% of those with a disability in Australia are living either near or below the poverty line

 Scarlett Finney was just five years old when she faced discrimination.
-The Hills Grammar School in Sydney said they couldn’t accept her as a student, because they couldn’t accommodate her wheelchair.
-Scarlett, who has Spina Bifida, used the DDA and took the matter to the Commission.
-The matter ended up in the Federal Court and these days, Hills Grammar is a pioneer in inclusive education.
-You can watch a video on Scarlett’s story and others who have used the DDA to improve their lives:
+The Hills Grammar School in Sydney said they couldn't accept her as a student, because they couldn't accommodate her wheelchair.
+Scarlett, who has spina bifida, used the DDA and took the matter to the commission.
+The matter ended up in the Federal Court and, these days, Hills Grammar is a pioneer in inclusive education.

-If you want to learn more about Council’s work towards full access and inclusion you can find out here:
+If you want to learn more about Inner West Council's work towards full access and inclusion, visit the Inclusion Access Plan web page.

 Council administrator Richard Pearson said the plan targets specific areas where local government can make a difference, including access to infrastructure, cultural development and information as well as having real input into key Council processes.